Mask Input Field in WP Fluent Forms WordPress plugin

 In the input customization tab, customize the mask input field.

-In the Input Customization section, you will find different options like-
+In the Input Customization section, you will find different options to customize the mask input field-

-In general fields section, there are some important options which are given below.
+On the right side of the tab, there are some important Basic options which are given below:

 While creating a custom mask, abide by the following format.